Privacy Policy

 - Dashboard activity — complaint management, assignment tracking, report generation

-- Automated capture — GPS coordinates, environmental conditions (weather data from OpenWeatherMap API at time of submission)
+- Automated capture — GPS coordinates, environmental conditions (weather data from the NOAA National Weather Service at time of submission)

 3. How We Use It